-This policy recognizes that 'harassment,' 'intimidation,' and 'bullying' are separate but related behaviors.
+This policy recognizes that 'harassment,' 'intimidation,' and 'bullying' are separate but related behaviors towards a student.
 Each must be addressed appropriately.
 The accompanying procedure differentiates the three behaviors; however, this differentiation should not be considered part of the legal definition of these behaviors.

-HIB can take many forms, including but not limited to, slurs, rumors, jokes, innuendos, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats or other written, oral, or physical or electronically transmitted messages or images.
+HIB can take many forms, including but not limited to, slurs, rumors, jokes, innuendos, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats or other written, oral, or physical or electronically transmitted messages or images directed toward a student.